 October was National Bullying Prevention Month, and in November Bullying Awareness.
-We know that it is a topic that surrounds kids today and we thought it would be important to bring awareness and share tips on how to have the conversation with the children that are in your life.
+We know that it is a topic that surrounds our kids and we thought it would be important to bring awareness and share tips on how to have the conversation with the children that are in your life.

 If they are being bullied online, it is important for them to know that there are places they can go for help.
 Kids need to feel comfortable with their parents and trusted adults so that if this does happen, they will be able to tell someone about it.

 A good place to start the conversation?

 Start by being up front with your child.
 Discussing cyberbullying in an open manner allows you to talk about real world consequences and gives your child permission to tell you when they are being targeted online.

 We understand that talking about bullying with your kids and teens can be difficult.
 The below list is a great place to start a conversation if you’re not sure where to start.

 - Tell them you want to talk about something important, then let them know that you want to make sure they’re safe online.